 Construct a new intersection that connects the extension of Parkway Avenue to Wilsonville Road.
-At this intersection, install a traffic signal that allows all turning movements and moves eather than the properties of the Parkway and the P
+At this intersection, install a traffic signal that allows all turning movements and moves eather than the properties of the propert

 Wilsonville Road/Rebekah Street Remove the existing traffic signal receiving lanes.
 Remove eastbound and southbound dedicated right-turn lanes to accommodate added lanes.